richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 ### Helper Class: KeyVault

-Right-click on the "Helpers" folder, select "Add" >> "Class" from the resulting dropdown, and enter name "KeyVault.cs" on the resulting popup.
-Replace the default code on "KeyVault.cs" with:
+Right-click on the "Helpers" folder, select "Add" >> "Class" from the resulting dropdowns, and enter name "KeyVault.cs" on the resulting popup.
+Replace the default code with:

 ```
 using Azure;